panushri25/emrQA/README.md

 This repository includes the question and logical form templates provided by our experts and the code for generating the emrQA dataset from these templates and the i2b2 challenge datasets.
 Note that this work is a refactored and extended version of the orginal dataset described in the paper.

-Some statistics of the generated data:
+Some statistics of the current version of the generated data:

 | Datasets | QA pairs | QL pairs | #Clinical Notes |
 | :------: | :------: | :------: | :----: |